gbyeon/2DBP/README.md

 This repository provides an implementation of a dedicated Benders decomposition method for bilevel optimization problems with convex follower, proposed in the following paper:

 - Geunyeong Byeon and Pascal Van Hentenryck.
-[Benders Subproblem Decomposition for Bilevel Problems with Convex Follower.](https://arxiv.org/pdf/1801.03520) *Arxiv*, 2019
+[Benders Subproblem Decomposition for Bilevel Problems with Convex Follower.](https://arxiv.org/pdf/1801.03520) *INFORMS Journal on Computing*, To appear

 The method features a Benders subproblem decomposition scheme and a variety of acceleration schemes (e.g., numerically stable Benders cuts and a heuristic for finding an incumbent solution).
 The implementation is written in C++ language and utilizes an off-the-shelf solver, IBM CPLEX Optimizer.